laurencw348/applewebsite/documents/design-journey.md

   - N/A

-**Task: You are deciding whether to attend the Apple Festival and want to find out whether the festival sells food that meets your dietary requirements.**
+**Task 3: You are deciding whether to attend the Apple Festival and want to find out whether the festival sells food that meets your dietary requirements.**
 - **Did you evaluate the desktop or mobile design?**
     - Pick one: Desktop
 - **How did the user do?
 Did they meet your expectation?**
-    - TODO
+  - For this task, I expected users to navigate to the 'Things to Buy page' and first read the description at the top of the page.
+I then expected users to look at each item on the page, and identify whether the items listed meet their dietary requirements.
+Therefore, the user somewhat met my expectations and performed the task reasonably well.
 - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
   - The user took a few moments to try to figure out which page to find information about the foods offered at the festival.
 Once the user located the correct page, they were able to identify which food items they would be able to eat given their dietary requirements.
 - **Your reflections about the user’s performance to the task**
   - The user had some hesitation before navigating to the 'Things to Buy' page, suggesting that at first, the user was not sure which page the information would be found on.
 This indicates to me that 'Things to Buy' is not an appropriate title for the page that shows descriptions of the food items and what dietary requirements they satisfy.
 - **Re-design choices**
-    - Since one of the main user needs for my audience is providing detailed information about the dietary requirements  of the food items sold at the festival, my first redesign choice is to renaim the 'Things to Buy' page to 'What to Eat'.
+  - Since one of the main user needs for my audience is providing detailed information about the dietary requirements  of the food items sold at the festival, my redesign choice is to renaim the 'Things to Buy' page to 'What to Eat'.
 I believe that this title will make it more obvious to users that the page will display foods sold at the festival, and indicate which diets the food items will satisfy.
 - **Additional Notes**
   - Since I will be changing the title to 'What to Eat', I will also remove any items that are not food items from the page, and include a few more food items instead.

-Task: TODO: copy task here
+**Task 2: You are at the Apple Festival and want to find out when your favorite band, 'Rock Around', is playing.**
 - **Did you evaluate the desktop or mobile design?**
   - Pick one: Desktop
 - **How did the user do?
 Did they meet your expectation?**
-    - TODO
+  - For this task, I expected users to navigate to the 'Things to Do' page and immediately identify that the band 'Rock Around' will be playing at Saturday at 12pm.
+Therefore, the user mostly met my expectations for this task.
 - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
-    - TODO
+  - The user did not have any trouble navigating to the correct page and finding the table with the schedule of performances.
+However, the user did take a few moments to be able to find the band that was specified in the task.
 - **Your reflections about the user’s performance to the task**
-  - TODO
+  - Since the user wasn't able identify the time of the performance as quickly as I had expected, this indicates to me that the desktop version of the schedule of performances may not be as easy to read as I had thought.
 - **Re-design choices**
-  - TODO
+  - In order to make the table easier to read so that users can quickly find the band they are looking for, I will change the design of the table such that each row is a different color.
 - **Additional Notes**
-  - TODO: Justify your decisions; additional notes.
+  - I previously made this change to the mobile version of the table after the first round of user testing.
+I decided not to make this change to the desktop version as I thought the table was easy enough to read on the wider screen.
+However, from this user test I now recognize that it can also be hard to navigate the table when all the cells are the same color.

 ### Changes Based on User Testing (Final Submission